Tragedy Girls

-Tragedy Girls is a 2017 American comedy slasher film directed by Tyler MacIntyre, written by Chris Lee Hill and MacIntyre, and starring Alexandra Shipp, Brianna Hildebrand, Josh Hutcherson, Craig Robinson, Kevin Durand and Jack Quaid.
+Tragedy Girls is a 2017 American teen buddy comedy horror film directed by Tyler MacIntyre, written by Chris Lee Hill and MacIntyre, and starring Alexandra Shipp, Brianna Hildebrand, Josh Hutcherson, Craig Robinson, Kevin Durand and Jack Quaid.
 It was released on October 20, 2017, by Gunpowder & Sky.

 Plot

-High school seniors McKayla Hooper and Sadie Cunningham live in the Midwestern town of Rosedale and run a true crime blog called Tragedy Girls.
-They are willing to do anything to get more followers.
+Psychopathic high school seniors McKayla Hooper and Sadie Cunningham live in the Midwestern town of Rosedale and run a true crime blog called Tragedy Girls.
+They are obsessed with murder and fame, and are willing to do anything to get more followers.
 They use their friend Craig as bait to capture serial killer Lowell Orson Lehmann and ask him to aid them, but he refuses.
 The two decide to keep him captive, commit murders themselves and use Lehmann as a fall guy.
 The next day, Craig is missing, presumed to have run away.
 McKayla, Sadie, and their friend Jordan attempt to convince Rosedale that there is a serial killer running loose, but they only earn the ire of Jordan's father, Sheriff Welch.
 When McKayla's ex-boyfriend Toby amasses more followers on Twitter than the girls, McKayla and Sadie kill him.
 His death is ruled an accident, enraging the two girls.

 They next kill cheerleading captain Syl and cut her body into pieces in order to ensure that her death is ruled a homicide.
 At Syl's memorial service, a local firefighter, Big Al, vows to catch the killer.
 Meanwhile, Lehmann attempts to turn McKayla against Sadie by convincing her that Sadie will use her to do the dirty work and take all of the credit.
 The girls plot to kill Big Al while he works out at the gym.
 Big Al fights back, but the two narrowly manage to stab him and decapitate him with a bench press.
 Afterwards, Jordan arrives and reveals he has stolen the serial killer case files from his father.